arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-fd/content.md

 # Face Detection with Portenta and OpenMV
-In this tutorial you will build a micropython application through openMV that uses the Portenta Vision Shield to    detect faces.
+In this tutorial you will build a MicroPython application with OpenMV that uses the Portenta Vision Shield to detect faces and overlay them with a custom image.
+In this tutorial you will use a smiley image as overlay.
+Think of it as building your own camera filter that puts a smile on every face it detects.

 ## What You Will Learn
 - How to use the OpenMV IDE to run MicroPython on Portenta,